 Having given our four reasons for using parousia in place of coming, let us proceed to describe the parousia and our participation in it.

 The Apostle Peter uses the term parousia in connection with the transfiguration of the Lord.

-For we have not followed cunningly devised fables, when we made known unto you the power and coming [parousia] of our Lord Jesus Christ, but were eyewitnesses of his majesty.
+For we did not follow cunningly devised fables when we made known to you the power and coming [parousia] of our Lord Jesus Christ, but were eyewitnesses of His majesty.
 (II Peter 1:16)

-Jesus had said, "But I tell you of a truth, there be some standing here, which shall not taste of death, till they see the kingdom of God" (Luke 9:27).
+Jesus had said, “But I tell you the truth, there are some standing here, who will not taste of death, till they see the kingdom of God” (Luke 9:27).